-We are headquartered in Hokkaido, the northern most area of Japan, which is still the kingdom of brown bears.
+The headquarters of our company is in Hokkaido, the northern most area of Japan.
+The area is still the kingdom of brown bears.
 When I was a kid, my father often took me to rivers deep in the mountains to fish, always exploding firecrackers to avoid bears.
-He told me “When you encounter a bear, don’t run, act dead.”
-It’s a kind of superstition widely believed here, but I have always doubted, saying to myself “How do we know that’s right?
+He often told me “When you encounter a bear, don’t run, act dead.”
+It’s a kind of superstition widely believed here, but I always doubted it, saying to myself “How do we know that’s correct?
 We can’t listen to people who failed.”
-Later on, I learned it was survivorship bias: the reason why autobiographical books of successful people are good for nothing in most cases.
-Survivors survive because they happen to survive.
+Later on, I learned it was survivorship bias.
+It is the reason why autobiographical books of successful people are good for nothing in most cases.
+Survivors survive because they happened to survive.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.